 “Having proper identification, such as photos, any brand information, and heath record documentation that can be easily accessed, will assist in reuniting owners with horses after the storm,” she says.

 Davis notes that horses that are difficult to catch or handle will be left behind by first responders and rescue volunteers.

 “Ensure horses can be safely handled, and that there is a halter and lead line for every horse,” she says.
 “These must always be easily accessible to allow for quick evacuation.”

 She also advises posting emergency information where it can be easily seen around barns, such as emergency contact numbers, the owner’s name and number, and evacuation plans.

-When it comes to saving your horse from a fire or a hurricane, preparation is key, according to the experts.
+When it comes to saving your horse from a disaster like a fire or a hurricane, preparation and planning is key, according to the experts.

 “One reason horse owners don’t take the time to plan and prepare for emergencies is ‘it won’t happen to me’ thinking,” says Beelik.
 “If you live anywhere there is fire, hurricane, tornado, mudslide or flooding potential, it could happen to you.”

 This article originally appeared in the September 2018 issue of Horse Illustrated magazine.
 Click here to subscribe!